BHFock/git-cl/docs/design-notes.md

 ## Future direction

-The aim is to keep functionality focused whilst improving code quality.
+The aim is to keep functionality focused while improving code quality.
 Priority areas include handling edge cases, platform compatibility improvements, general refactoring for maintainability, and adding tests.
 The single-file structure should be preserved for deployment simplicity.